KIT-IAI/SDM_Plugin_General/README.md

 ### Message Dialog Feature

-* Allows to use a standard dialog of the application to output messages
+* Allows to use a standard dialog of the application to output messages.

 ### Renderer Feature

-* Allows to create ScreenShots of the scene from a plugin
+* Allows to create ScreenShots of the scene from a plugin.

 ### Idel Feature

+* The Idle feature is needed to use custom UI frameworks like wxWidgets in a plugin.

 ### File Save Feature

+* Allows saving objects from the PlugIn in different graphic formats such as OBJ, 3DS or STL.

 ### Color Coding Feature

+* The ColorCoding feature can be used to control the coloring of objects in the scene.